 Under the Global Climate Change Initiative, we address pressing climate adaptation issues interventions identified in science and analysis for decision-making and implementation of climate change solutions.

 Our programs improve the quality of instruction in primary and upper-primary schools and promote out-of-school youth employment.

 Since 2003, USAID has implemented a high-impact health services program that provides an integrated package of services to decrease child and maternal morbidity and mortality.
 Through the President's Malaria Initiative, we offer services that reduce the spread of malaria in children and pregnant mothers, including insecticide treated bed nets, indoor residual spraying, preventative malarial treatment and medication for any child with symptoms.

 Through the Global Health Initiative, USAID focuses on strengthening strategic planning for the development of the Health Sector Development Program and providing leadership within the partnership of donors and government; expanding access to post-partum family planning; and on delivering integrated packages of essential services at the community level to work toward meeting the Millennium Development Goals.

 Working in Crises and Conflict

-U.S. Government assistance, as mandated by policy and law, were altered after the military coup d’état.
-Many programs were redesigned, suspended or terminated.
-Elections support and critical, lifesaving programs that provide essential health care, increase food security, and build resilience among the Malian people are authorized to continue.
+USAID provides critical, lifesaving programs that provide essential health care, increase food security, and build resilience among the Malian people.